 If hypoglycemia is severe, your child may need a glucagon injection.
 Talk with your child’s healthcare team about this treatment.

 Not all episodes of hypoglycemia can be prevented.
 Most children with type 1 diabetes will have hypoglycemia.
+The chances of severe hypoglycemia go down as your child gets older.
 But you can help prevent severe episodes by:

 Other ways to minimize or prevent hypoglycemia include making sure your child: